Céad Míle Fáilte

 New Homes Built to Look Old World!

-So what are Storybook Homes?
+What are Storybook Homes?

 Old World, Fairy Tale, Disneyesque, Thomas Kinkade— these are all common descriptions for the storybook style, a romantic evocation of medieval Europe, a delightful and whimsical home style of the twentieth century.
 The Picturesque school of design movement of 18th century Europe was a startling departure from the rigid and disciplined right-angle architectural world.
 Reproduction castles, eccentric remodels of farmhouses, and cottage communities incorporating vernacular elements appeared on the scene.
 Marie Antoinette constructed mock-medieval French cottages as a hameau for her amusement.
 After WWI, an untold number of American soldiers came home from Europe with their first taste of foreign culture.
 They saw rural English and French residential architecture, much of it hundreds of years old and in varying stages of decay.
 They liked it and brought back fond recollections of this charming style.